erciomunoz/erciomunoz.github.io/_pages/research.md

 * Inequality in Latin America: Learning from matched employer-employee data.
 Submitted. (with G. Rucci, F. Saltiel, and S. Urzua)
 * The Short-term Impact on GDP of "Bachelet's Reforms".
+* kmr: A Command to Correct Survey Weights for Unit Nonresponse using Group's Response Rates

 # Pre-Doctoral
 # Peer Reviewed: